-Section 14.11.D.02 - NWIOD Development Plan Schedule: Each year the Jersey Township Board of Trustees shall adopt a Overlay Districts Development Plan schedule, which shall include monthly submittal deadlines for NWIOD applications.
+Section 14.05.D.02 - WCOD Development Plan Schedule: Each year the Jersey Township Board of Trustees shall adopt a WCOD Development Plan schedule, which shall include monthly submittal deadlines for WCOD applications.
 The submittal deadline immediately following the submission of a completed application, as determined by the Zoning Inspector, shall be considered the "submittal date" of said application.

-Each year the Zoning Commission shall adopt a NWIOD Work Session Schedule that includes one work session per month within fourteen days of each month's submittal deadline established by the Board of Trustees.
-The purpose of the monthly work sessions is to review any proposed NWIOD applications including associated development plans and to provide informal feedback to the Township Trustees prior to the required Trustee Public Hearing.
+Each year the Zoning Commission shall adopt a WCOD Work Session Schedule that includes one work session per month within fourteen days of each month's submittal deadline established by the Board of Trustees.
+The purpose of the monthly work sessions is to review any proposed WCOD applications including associated development plans and to provide informal feedback to the Township Trustees prior to the required Trustee Public Hearing.

-Section 14.11.D.03 - Application and Development Plan: The applicant shall prepare and submit a formal application and Development Plan, with a minimum of five (5) hard copies, along with an electronic copy and any and all applicable fees to the Jersey Township Zoning Inspector.
-The applicant and all owners of the property shall sign the application.
+Section 14.05.D.03 - Application and Development Plan: The applicant shall prepare and submit a formal application and Development Plan, with a minimum of five (5) hard copies, along with an electronic copy and any and all applicable fees to the Jersey Township Zoning Inspector.
+The application shall be signed by the applicant and all owners of the property.
 The Jersey Township Board of Trustees may request that any County agency and/or any committee of the Licking County Planning Commission submit comments for consideration at the meeting.